-Graphic novels use narrative and visual representation in ways that redefine the traditional novel and transform the comic strip.
-This course explores the history and evolution of the graphic novel and equips students to respond critically and imaginatively to the way graphic novels combine text and images to convey meaning.
-In reading graphic novels diverse in subject matter, places of origin, cultural perspectives and aesthetics, students will learn and apply strategies for textual and visual analysis, and will use graphic novels to discuss innovations within print and digital culture.
+Combining text and images, graphic novels are among the most innovative and popular forms of storytelling.
+This course explores the history and evolution of the graphic novel and equips students to respond critically and imaginatively to the way graphic novels use narrative and visual representation to convey meaning.
+In reading graphic novels diverse in subject matter, place of origin, cultural perspective and medium (print and web-based), students will learn and apply strategies for textual and visual analysis and explore the effect of digital technologies on the formal features, distribution and consumption of graphic narratives.